 Our graduates go onto roles like: food and beverage attendant, espresso coffee machine operator, function attendant, barista and café service.

 Liquor & Gaming NSW regulates the liquor industry in NSW.
 They have approved TAFE NSW to deliver this training.
 At the completion of your course, present your interim RSA/RCG certificates to Service NSW to get your competency card that permits you to work in the industry serving, selling or supplying alcohol.
+Please refer to the Liquor & Gaming NSW website for more information and for current costs.
 Recognition of NSW RSA and RCG competency in other jurisdictions: Responsible service of alcohol legislative and knowledge requirements differ across borders.
 Check with the relevant state authority to see if your NSW RSA and RCG competency is recognised.

 Take your study further with other courses offered at TAFE NSW: